bullhorn/rest-api-docs/source/includes/_entity.md

 Associations fields are set by giving as their values a JSON object containing one field, named 'id', and having value the id of the entity to associate.

-If you specify fields that do not exist on the entity being created, returns a 400 error containing messaging about the unknown fields,
+If you specify fields that do not exist on the entity being created, returns a 400 error containing messaging about the unknown fields.

-Most entities in the Bullhorn data model contains mandatory fields.
+Most entities in the Bullhorn data model contain mandatory fields.
 Some of these mandatory fields have default values.
-All mandatory fields without default values must have values specified in the JSON body of the PUT request or returns a 400 error.
+All mandatory fields without default values must have values specified in the JSON body of the PUT request or return a 400 error.

 NOTE: When using an HTTP PUT request to create a Client Corporation entity an archived Client Contact entity, which belongs to this new Client Corporation, will automatically be created.
 This mirrors what is done through the ATS when creating a Client Corporation and allows the new Client Corporation to correctly follow ownership rules (where the ownership of a Client Corp is based on ownership of its Client Contacts) and belong to the person creating it.